redwoodjs/redwoodjs-com-archive/docs/testing.md

 Consider the case where you have a page which renders a cell inside of it.
 You write a test for the page (using regular component testing techniques mentioned above).
 But if the page includes a cell, and a cell wants to run a GraphQL query, what happens when the page is rendered?

 This is where the specially named `standard()` mock comes into play: the GraphQL query in the cell will be intercepted and the response will be *the content of the `standard()` mock*.
-This means that no matter how deeply nested your component/cell structure becomes, you can count on every cell in that stack rendering in a predictiable way.
+This means that no matter how deeply nested your component/cell structure becomes, you can count on every cell in that stack rendering in a predictable way.

 And this is where `standard()` being a function becomes important.
 The GraphQL call is intercepted behind the scenes with the same `mockGraphQLQuery()` function we learned about [earlier](#mocking-graphql).
 And since it's using that same function, the second argument (the function which runs to return the mocked data) receives the same arguments (`variables` and an object with keys like `ctx`).